ozpicium/Sign-Language-Interpreter/README.md

-# SignLanguageInterpreter-
+# SignLanguageInterpreter
+Using a combination of Recurrent Convolutional Neural Network and LSTM to accurately recognize a complete _word_ formed using sign-language (hand images) characters.

+You simply have to execute the main notebook named as Master_notebook_group10.ipynb

-It requires big dataset which can be downloaded here https://www.dropbox.com/s/xgbb96to10aggrn/dataset.rar?dl=0
+Training requires big dataset which can be downloaded here https://www.dropbox.com/s/xgbb96to10aggrn/dataset.rar?dl=0

-The main notebook is named as Master_notebook_group10.ipynb

 In order the run the master notebook, following auxilliary files are required: